 - All pupils from Year 7 onwards are offered sessions with a qualified independent and impartial Careers Advisor.
 Parents are welcome to attend these sessions.
-For some pupils, a group session is offered in Year 7 to Year 9 where this is more appropriate. - All pupils have access to clear unbiased advice and information about all options available to them, so that they understand what they involve. - All pupils receive support and guidance to help them make appropriate choices for their future to help them decide what to do when they leave our school, including further learning, training or employment. - All pupils have access to a programme of careers education which helps them to develop skills and knowledge to make choices and to prepare for the transition to work and learning. - o All pupils are supported to develop the behaviours and attitudes required for transition. - All pupils are supported to be involved in making decisions about things that affect their learning
+For some pupils, a group session is offered in Year 7 to Year 9 where this is more appropriate. - All pupils have access to clear unbiased advice and information about all options available to them, so that they understand what they involve. - All pupils receive support and guidance to help them make appropriate choices for their future to help them decide what to do when they leave our school, including further learning, training or employment. - All pupils have access to a programme of careers education through PSHE which helps them to develop skills and knowledge to make choices and to prepare for the transition to work and learning. - All KS4 students have a dedicated Pathways Lesson to focus on a tailored careers programme to prepare for Post-16 and/or leaving Aurora Cedars at the end of year 13. - All pupils are supported to develop the behaviours and attitudes required for transition. - All pupils are supported to be involved in making decisions about things that affect their learning